jgoodman/Artemis/README.md

 Moves a character to a new location.
 Restraints are that the previous location has been listed as valid within the new location.
 If attempting an illegal move then an error occurs.

+# TESTS

+Unit tests are location in the t directory of this repo.
+A requirement to running some of these tests is having Test::Class installed.